Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 \subsection{Sensitivity to Time Discounting Weights}

-We complement our discussion of weight functions in section \ref{sec:time_discounting} and assess their influence on optimizing multi-horizon accuracy and stability.
+We complement our discussion of weight functions in Section \ref{sec:time_discounting} and assess their influence on optimizing multi-horizon accuracy.
 We repeat the experiments using three additional weight types: uniform ($w(h) = 1$), exponential ($w(h) = e^{-\frac{5}{24}h}$), and hyperbolic ($w(h) = \frac{1}{1+h}$), each normalized to sum up to 1.

-Figure \ref{fig:weight_comparison_vertical_stability} presents the log mean vertical variance of all time series, sorted in ascending order and mapped to percentile.
-The mean vertical variance is defined in the same way as \ref{eq:vertical_variance} and provides a comparison between the stability of forecast generated by models trained using each weight type.
-The log transformation is applied to adjust the scale.
-While all schemes improve stability, uniform weights produced the most stable forecasts at almost every percentile, followed by linear weights, then exponential and hyperbolic weights.
-This result is consistent with the heuristic that uniform weight assigns equal weights to short and long horizons, coercing the forecasts to stay stable.
-The other weights decay for longer horizon, with the rate of decay from slowest to fastest: linear, hyperbolic, exponential.
-Suppose one sets the rate of decay to approach infinity, which results in the weight converging to $w(h) = \delta(h=1)$ after normalization.
+Figure \ref{fig:weight_comparison_vertical_stability} shows the accuracy improvement of AC-optimized forecasts over MLE-fitted forecasts, represented by MSE and separated by weight types.
+While all schemes trade accuracy at short horizons for that at long horizons, uniform weights produced the most accurate forecasts at almost every percentile, followed by linear weights, then exponential and hyperbolic weights.
+This result is consistent with the heuristic that uniform weight assigns equal weights to short and long horizons, coercing the model to pay attention to the accuracy at these horizons.
+The other weights decay for longer horizons, with the rate of decay from slowest to fastest: linear, hyperbolic, exponential.
+Setting the rate of decay to approach infinity will result in the weight converging to $w(h) = \delta(h=1)$ after normalization.
 This limit case is exactly equivalent to training the model based on one-step-ahead performance.
-Hence as the weight decays faster from uniform to exponential, the vertical variance increases and approaches what is learned by the one-step-ahead MLE model.
+Hence as the weight decays faster from uniform to exponential, the MSE improvement curves gradually flatten and will approach the horizontal line $y=0$ as the rate of decay approaches infinity.